Fundacio-i2CAT/ovsdb-manager/README.md

 # Ovsdb Manager
 OvSDB Manager is an OpenVSwitch Database Protocol (OVSDB) Python Client developed by the [i2CAT Foundation](https://www.i2cat.net/) (Barcelona).
-It implements the basic functionalities to interact with OpenVSwitch switches (addport, delete port , add bridge, delete bridge, etc).
+It implements the basic functionalities to interact with OpenVSwitch switches (add port, delete port
+ , add bridge, delete bridge, etc).

  Author: Ferran Cañellas <ferran.canellas@i2cat.net>

 ## Requirements
-* Python 3.5 or greater
+* Python 3.6 or greater

 ## Installation
 If you are using PiP: